Best Food for Arabian Mau

 Arabian Mau Nutritional Profile

-Dietary planning for Arabian Mau starts with understanding this breed's Medium to Large (8-16 lbs) physique and affectionate character.
+Understanding the Arabian Mau as a Medium to Large (8-16 lbs)-framed, affectionate breed is the right starting point for any feeding decision, size and temperament do most of the work in setting nutritional targets.
 Over a 12-14 years lifespan, the right nutrition foundation prevents many common health issues.
 Larger cats like Arabian Mau need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins at 28-35% of total calories fuels Arabian Mau's active lifestyle, with fat content elevated slightly to sustain energy through longer activity sessions.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Arabian Mau to maintain coat health and joint function.

 Life-Stage Feeding Guide for Arabian Mau